 - 1 inch ginger piece or slice of ginger

-- ½ to ¾ cup mint/ pudina leaves
+- ½ to ¾ cup mint / pudina leaves

-- Generous pinch of turmeric powder / haldi
+- pinch turmeric powder / haldi

 - ½ tsp red chili powder (use green chili for more heat)